Cosmian/mse-home-cli/documentation/docs/getting_started.md

 This command collects cryptographic proofs related to the enclave and serialize them as a file named `evidence.json`.

-This command will determine your pccs url by parsing the aesmd service configuration file: `/etc/sgx_default_qcnl.conf`.
-You can choose another pccs by specifying the `--pccs` parameter.
+This command will determine your PCCS url by parsing the aesmd service configuration file: `/etc/sgx_default_qcnl.conf`.
+You can choose another PCCS by specifying the `--pccs` parameter.

 The file `workspace/sgx_operator/evidence.json` and the previous file `workspace/sgx_operator/args.toml` can now be shared with other participants.
 >>>>>>> d237a36 (:sparkles: determine the pccs url by default)